netzero-labs/netzero-labs/docs/tesla/BackupMode.md

 * **Time-Based Control mode:**

-  * May charge from the grid during off-peak hours (not guaranteed—Tesla controls this).
+  * May charge from the grid during off-peak hours (not guaranteed, Tesla controls this).
   * Charging rate: **\~5 kW per battery** (fastest).
   * Requires Grid Charging to be enabled.